anarefin/debezium-mongodb-poc/README.md

 The POC monitors these collections in the `testdb` database:
 - `users` - User profile data
 - `orders` - Order transaction data

+The Spring Boot application connects to a `poc` database and provides REST APIs for data management.

 ### Debezium Connector Settings